-- 1. All proposals for new development must demonstrate proportionate to their impact, how proposals are sited and designed so as to recognise, support and develop the distinctive character of Portreath Parish as demonstrated in the Local Landscape and Village Character Assessment evidence documents (Appendices D and C respectively). - 2.
-Supporting documentation accompanying a planning application should demonstrate that the proposed development: - a) will be visually well-integrated with nearby structures in terms of form, scale, building details, local features, materials, finishes and colour, siting, landscaping and characteristic patterns of the settlement and do not prejudice important public views; - b) supports the delivery of 'Lifetime Homes' as set out in 'Building for a healthy Life': Birkbeck D and Kruczkowski S 2020 (Appendix A to the NDP). - c) delivers the recommendations within the Local Landscape Character assessment and/or the Village Character Assessment where relevant; - d) makes provision for off-road parking commensurate to the use of the building; - e) designs out crime through its layout, orientation and detailing; and - f) if external lighting is required, it protects the night sky as far as possible in terms of: - i.
-Number, design specification and position of lamps. - ii.
-Full shielding (at the horizontal and above) of any fixture exceeding 500 initial lumens and evidence of limited impact of unshielded lighting through use of adaptive controls, and - iii.
+- 1. All proposals for new development must demonstrate how proposals are sited and designed so as to recognise, support and develop the distinctive character of Portreath Parish. - 2.
+Supporting documentation accompanying a planning application should demonstrate that the proposed development: - a) will be visually well-integrated with nearby structures in terms of form, scale, building details, local features, materials, finishes and colour, siting, landscaping and characteristic patterns of the settlement and do not prejudice important public views; - b) supports the delivery of Lifetime Homes Design Principles/Standards (see Appendix A); - c) delivers the recommendations within the LLCA and/or the VCA where relevant; - d) makes provision for off-road parking commensurate to the use of the building; - e) through its layout, orientation and detailing designs out crime; and - f) if external lighting is required, it protects the night sky as far as possible in terms of: - i.
+Number, design specification and position of lamps. - Full shielding (at the horizontal and above) of any fixture exceeding 500 initial lumens and evidence of limited impact of unshielded lighting through use of adaptive controls, and - iii.
 Correlated colour temperature limit of 3000 Kelvins or less so as not to contribute to light pollution of the night sky.